Documents can have one or multiple sheets. You can specify the initial size of sheets in the New Document dialog when you are creating a new document.

 Another way to activate a sheet is to click on it with the Sheets tool .

 Objects and Sheets

-Each sheet has own coordinate system.
+Each sheet has its own coordinate system.
 The rulers align their zero points with the top left corner of the currently active sheet.
 Consequently, the object coordinates are calculated in relation to the active sheet.

 Each object is associated with some sheet.
 There is no strong linking between sheets and objects.
-Once an object was added on top of a sheet, the object becomes associated with this sheet.
+Once an object is added on top of a sheet, the object becomes associated with this sheet.
 Then, any time you select that object, the respective sheet becomes activated.

 Later, it will be explained how to rearrange sheets on the canvas.
 When you change the location of a sheet, objects can either move along with it, or they can keep their global position.
-In the first case, all objects that are placed over the sheet completely or partially will move no matter which sheet they belong to.
+In the former case, all objects that are placed over the sheet completely or partially will move no matter which sheet they belong to.
 After that, all objects that were relocated together with the sheet will belong to this sheet.

 Manage Sheets using the Sheets Panel

-To open the Sheets panel choose Window > Sheets command from the main menu.
+To open the Sheets panel, choose Window > Sheets command from the main menu.

 The Sheets panel lists sheets present in the current document.
-If there are multiple sheets in the document, give them meaningful names to easily differ one sheet from another.
+If there are multiple sheets in the document, give them meaningful names to easily differentiate one sheet from another.
 In order to rename a sheet, you should select this sheet by clicking on its name in the list.
 Then click again to enter the editing mode and type a new name.